 As the songs played and the people engaged in worship, I had a sense of the Holy Spirit at work.
 It seemed like the Lord had been inviting us into a ministry moment.
 Even online, we were in a safe ministry context among friends.

-A level of loving koinonia and fellowship was among us.
+A level of loving koinonia and the element of fellowship was among us.

 I discerned a direction – that we were to leave our next teaching section aside, and move into prayer (Guidance, nudge 1).